-The MEMS Academy tab will be awarded only to SGAUS members of the State Defense Force who are MEMS Academy Training Unit Staff.
-A certificate will be issued for those Academy members who have worked in that position for a period of one year.
-The wearing of the MEMS Academy tab will be permanent after two years.
+The MEMS Academy tab will be awarded only to SGAUS members of the State Defense Force who current MEMS Academy Training Unit Staff.

+A certificate will be issued for those Academy members who are assigned as a member of the Training Staff.
+The wearing of the MEMS Academy tab will only be worn while the member is assigned as a member of the MEMS Teaching Staff.